 During the months of July and August, we are offering teachers a chance to come take a public mill tour for FREE.
 We encourage all teachers (who have a current school ID badge) to come and explore how our interactive, staff-led, standards-based field trips fully support the goals they have for their students.

 PHOTOGRAPHY IN THE PARK

+For details, view the park photography web page.
 If you're planning to come out for some family photography, please be courteous to other park visitors.
 Keep trails and boardwalks clear and observe all posted safety rules.
-Since the park is a wildlife refuge, all pets (except identifiable service animals) are not allowed.
-Thank you and have fun!
-View the photo policy.